focustense/StardewUI/Docs/reference/stardewui/framework/binding/repeaternode.md

 ---
 title: RepeaterNode
-description: A structural node that accepts a collection (IEnumerable`1) valued attribute and repeats its inner elements with each child bound to a collection element, in the same order as the collection.
+description: A structural node that accepts a collection (IEnumerable&lt;T&gt;) valued attribute and repeats its inner elements with each child bound to a collection element, in the same order as the collection.
 ---

 <link rel="stylesheet" href="/StardewUI/stylesheets/reference.css" />